shubhampandey-11x/bengaluru-house-price-prediction/README.md

-🏠 Bengaluru House Price Prediction using Machine Learning
+#_Bengaluru House Price Prediction using Machine Learning

 This project predicts house prices in Bengaluru based on property features such as location, size (BHK), total square feet, and number of bathrooms.
 It demonstrates an end-to-end machine learning workflow including data preprocessing, feature engineering, model training, and deployment through a simple web interface.

-🚀 Features
+#_Features

 Data cleaning and handling missing values